-Ross Home is counting down to celebrating their centenary in October 2018.
+Ross Home is counting down to celebrating their centenary which are happening over Labour Weekend, in October 2018.

 Ross Home has expended and grown significantly over the century.
 It now has five wings and is home for 124 residents.
 There are 10 cottages surrounding Ross Home, and those who live in the cottages are an active part of the Ross Home community.